umamohan55/ML/README.md

-# Infosys Machine Learning Meetup
+# Infosys Machine Learning Meetup Group

-This meet up group is about the Machine Learning enthusiasts.
+This meet up group is created for Machine Learning enthusiasts who belong to infosys Ltd.
+This is an un-official group.
+Any one who want's to learn Data Science and Machine Learning can join this meet up.

-### Agenda
+### Meet-up agenda

++ Explore
 + Learn
 + Build
 + Collaborate
++ Share
 + Ask questions
-+ Share

-And above all have fun :)
+and above all have fun :)